 These cryptographic nodes are large network of computers that runs the blockchain network.

 They validate and keep records of every transaction by solving complex mathematical algorithms, which also helps in mining new cryptocurrency.

-Each of these nodes has a complete history of all transactions, and no one can change any data without letting the whole systems.
+Each of these nodes has complete history of transactions, and no one can change any data without changing the whole system.

-However, these transactions are listed publicly, and can be seen with the use blockchain explorer.
+However, these transactions are listed publicly, and can be seen with the use of blockchain explorers.